Playmaker3334/AWS-glue-pipeline-ETL/README.md

 1. **Create S3 Buckets**
    - A *source* bucket for raw data (e.g., `cloud-source-origin`).
    - A *target* bucket for storing transformed data (e.g., `cloud-target-origin`).
-   - (Optionally) another bucket that AWS Glue might use for assets/scripts.
+   - Another bucket that AWS Glue might use for assets/scripts.

 2. **Upload CSVs to Source Bucket**
    - Place `sales.csv` and `products.csv` in the *source* bucket.